gelven4sec/gelven4sec.github.io/_posts/2024-11-08-rogue_byte.md

 The call to shellcode is successfully obfuscated !
 But `objdump` uses linear sweep so it's pretty easy, now let's test with real reverse-engineering tools.

 Cutter (Rizin):
 ![cutter](/assets/img/rogue_byte/cutter.png)

 IDA9 Free:
 ![ida](/assets/img/rogue_byte/ida.png)

 Ghidra:
 ![ghidra](/assets/img/rogue_byte/ghidra.png)

 And finally Binary Ninja:
 ![binary ninja](/assets/img/rogue_byte/ninja.png)

 So Ghidra seems to isolate the rogue byte, but the decompiler fails to reconstruct the call to the shellcode.
-But Binary Ninja, that tool, is the only one whose automatically isolated the byte correctly !
+And there comes Binary Ninja, the only one who automatically isolated the byte correctly !

 ### Weaponize